-(A) The Applicant must list in the pre-application all Neighborhood Organizations on record with the county or state whose boundaries include the proposed Development Site as provided by the local elected officials, or that the Applicant has knowledge of as of the date of pre-application submission.
-It is the responsibility of the Applicant to identify all such Neighborhood Organizations.of the beginning of the Application Acceptance Period.
+(A) The Applicant must list in the pre-application all Neighborhood Organizations on record with the county or state whose boundaries include the proposed Development Site as of the beginning of the Application Acceptance Period.

 (B) Notification Recipients.
 No later than the date the pre-application is submitted, notification must be sent to all of the persons or entities prescribed in clauses (i) - (viii) of this subparagraph.
 Developments located in an ETJ of a city are required to notify both city and county officials.
-The notifications may be sent by e-mail, fax or mail with registered return receipt or similar tracking mechanism in the format required in the Pre-application Notification Template provided in the preapplication.
+The notifications may be sent by e-mail, fax or mail with registered return receipt or similar tracking mechanism in the format required in the Pre-application Notification Template provided in the pre-application.
 The Applicant is encouraged to retain proof of delivery in the event the Department requires proof of notification.
-Acceptable evidence of such delivery is demonstrated by signed receipt for mail or courier delivery and confirmation of delivery for fax and e-mail.
+Acceptable evidence of such delivery for fax and e-mail.
 Officials to be notified are those officials in office at the time the pre-application is submitted.
 Note that between the time of pre-application (if made) and full Application, such officials may change and the boundaries of their jurisdictions may change.
 By way of example and not by way of limitation, events such as redistricting may cause changes which will necessitate additional notifications at full Application.
 Meetings and discussions do not constitute notification.
 Only a timely and compliant written notification to the correct person constitutes notification.